Man of the Woods: Recording

 Timberlake's wife, Jessica Biel and his son Silas, have uncredited vocals on a number of songs on the album.
 Biel appears on the album's lead-single "Filthy" and "Hers (Interlude)".
 When sequencing the album, Timberlake felt that "Filthy" was "a palette-cleanser, then we wanted to take you into the forest, take you outside, so I felt like I needed a voice of consciousness".
 Timberlake wrote Biel's parts for her, which were subsequently recorded on the Voicenotes iPhone application.
 Timberlake wanted her to sound like "the ghost, a presence, but we're following [her]".
 The "Hers (Interlude)" was recorded after Timberlake mixed the album's eleventh song "Flannel".

 When announcing his Man of the Woods Tour, Timberlake revealed the inspiration for both the album and tour came from the outdoors as well as his family, "The outdoors is the inspiration for a lot of these songs.
 That's the main idea.
 The tour will be able to bring the outside in.
 How can we bring that to life?
 I want people to see the inspiration for how it ended up sounding.
 I've never seen that done before: Bring the outside in."

-Chris Stapleton (who is featured on the album's third single "Say Something") was initially only writing songs with Timberlake, before being asked to sing on the song, "I really just went out to Los Angeles to write songs with him, it's a very fluid process with him, there's a lot going on.
+Chris Stapleton (who is featured on the album's third single "Say Something") was initially only writing songs with Timberlake, before being asked to sing on the song.
+Stapleton noted: "I really just went out to Los Angeles to write songs with him, it's a very fluid process with him, there's a lot going on.
 That was one of those things where there wasn't necessarily a plan.
 He was like ‘All right, you hop in there and take a verse,’ and I'm like, ‘You want me to do what?’ ...
 It came out great.
 I had a blast with him, he's a great creative force and one of those guys that if you get a chance to work with him, you should.".
 Stapleton also has writing credits on other songs on the album, including the Alicia Keys-featuring "Morning Light" and "The Hard Stuff" as well as guitar on the lead-single "Filthy".